Do you want to work in one of the public service fields but need to figure out what a public servant does? You are in the right place!

 Note: You can also apply for occupations offered on a casual (intermittent) or irregular basis.

 Many Australian Public Service agencies use temporary or non-ongoing employment methods to fill short-term openings, typically at short notice.
-Additionally, there are other recruiting firms in Australia that specialise in placing employees in temporary government positions.
+Other recruiting firms in Australia also specialise in placing employees in temporary government positions.

-All in all, for this type of profession, people usually get selected based on their abilities and skills.
+All in all, for this profession, people usually get selected based on their abilities and skills.

-You may contact recruiting firms directly, or if you wish to work with a specific APS agency, visit their website to check if they provide an option to register online.
+You may contact recruiting firms directly.
+If you wish to work with a specific APS agency, visit their website to check if they provide an option to register online.

-Furthermore, the APS jobs are divided into classifications, depending on the value of the tasks being performed.
-The APS job roles are paid and classified at various levels as per the skills, responsibilities, and complexity involved.
+Furthermore, the APS jobs are classified depending on the value of the tasks.
+The APS job roles are paid and classified at various levels per the skills, responsibilities, and complexity involved.

-Note: Each agency has its own pay scale, typically outlined in a format in the Enterprise Agreement that can be found on the agency's website.
+Note: Each agency has its pay scale, typically outlined in a format in the Enterprise Agreement.
+You can find it on the agency's website.